 Can members attend remotely?

-Before sending out a notice, companies should consider whether their articles allow for hybrid meetings (i.e. meetings where there is a physical meeting but members can attend electronically instead of being physically present) and whether they have the mechanisms and procedures in place to be able to hold such a meeting.
-If the decision is taken to hold a hybrid meeting, the notice will have to contain the procedures which shareholders will need to follow in order to attend electronically.
+The Corporate Insolvency and Governance Bill provides that companies may hold fully virtual or "hybrid" meetings (i.e. meetings where there is a physical meeting but members can attend electronically instead of being physically present).
+If the decision is taken to hold a virtual or hybrid meeting and all shareholders are permitted to attend, the notice will have to contain the procedures which shareholders will need to follow in order to attend electronically.

 Hybrid meetings have historically been quite rare, but we expect that there will be increasing demand in the coming months on a limited number of service providers.
 Therefore if a hybrid meeting is proposed, arrangements should be made as soon as possible.

-Where the AGM notice has already been published, it may be possible for members to join a call or a live-stream webcast so that they can follow the proceedings remotely, although they will not count towards the quorum or be able to vote at the meeting (other than by proxy).
-Companies may wish to provide for shareholders to submit questions to the board in advance of the meeting.
+As an alternative to a hybrid meeting, some companies are providing for members to join a call or a live-stream webcast so that they can follow the proceedings remotely, although they will not count towards the quorum or be able to vote at the meeting (other than by proxy).
+Other companies are simply providing for shareholders to submit questions to the board in advance of the meeting.